 • Magnetic Softeners

-To illustrate, as the water passes through the magnetic field, it temporarily changes not to cause scale deposits.
+To illustrate, as the water passes through the magnetic field, it temporarily changes not causing scale deposits.
 However, the minerals are still there, and standing water can result in scale deposits after two days.
 Moreover, this includes scale buildup in hot water tanks, even when magnetic fields protect them.

 In closing, it’s important to check your water softening system to ensure that it can transform your hard water’s grain capacity to an acceptable level.
 You can find 32.000, 48.000, and 64.000-grain softeners, which means the softener can treat that many grains in one cycle before system regeneration is required.